rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/load-balancers-and-ingress/_index.md

 ---
-title: Load Balancing and Ingresses
+title: Setup Load Balancer and Ingress Controller within Rancher
+description: Learn how you can setup load balancers and ingress controllers to redirect service requests within Rancher, and about the limitations of load balancers
 weight: 3040
 ---